PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: PCS Uncertainty Quantification for Deep-Learning

-While PCS significantly reduces width in our experiments, training multiple bootstrap models can be prohibitively expensive for large deep-learning models.
-In this section, we discuss computationally efficient methods to generate prediction intervals for deep-learning models via PCS and experimental results on large-scale deep-learning datasets.
+While PCS significantly reduces set size in our experiments, training multiple bootstrapped models can be prohibitively expensive for large deep-learning models.
+In this section, we discuss computationally efficient methods for generating prediction sets for deep-learning models via PCS and experimental results on large-scale deep-learning datasets.